PetrKryslUCSD/FinEtools.jl/docs/src/guide/guide.md

 The material response  is described in  material-point-attached coordinate system.
 These coordinate systems  are Cartesian, and the material coordinate system is typically chosen to make  the response particularly simple.
 So for orthotropic or transversely isotropic materials the axes would be aligned with the axes of orthotropy.

 The type `CSys` (module `CSysModule`) is the updater of the material coordinate system matrix.
 The object is equipped with a callback to store the current orientation matrix.
-For instance: the coordinate system for an orthotropic material wound around a cylinder could be described in the coordinate system `CSys(3, 3, updatecs!)`, where the callback is defined as
+For instance: the coordinate system for an orthotropic material wound around a cylinder could be described in the coordinate system `CSys(3, 3, updatecs!)`, where the callback `updatecs!` is defined as

 ```julia
 function updatecs!(csmatout::FFltMat, XYZ::FFltMat, tangents::FFltMat, fe_label::FInt)